apdonaghy/wats1030-intro-to-unix/nix_scavenger_hunt.md

 How do you interpret what you see here?

 ```
-It shows which programs are running and the statistical data for each and what it's using on my computer.
+Top seems to show the most recent/current processes that are running on my computer.
 ```

 ### Finding and Viewing Files